-There is a scene in A Star Is Born, first introduced to prospective filmgoers via trailer during the lead-up to the movie's release, where Bradley Cooper (as waning country-rocker Jackson Maine) yells out to Lady Gaga (playing the nobody-turned-superstar named Ally) before she walks into her house.
+There is a scene in A Star Is Born, first introduced to prospective filmgoers via the trailer during the lead-up to the movie's release, where Bradley Cooper (as the waning country-rocker Jackson Maine) yells out to Lady Gaga (playing the nobody turned superstar named Ally) before she walks into her house.

 “Hey,” he says, rolling the window down.
 “What?” she replies.
 “I just wanted to take another look at you,” he announces while she quickly smiles and turns her nose up, before the trailer quickly cuts to another scene.

 When watching the film for the first time in theaters, it becomes clear that, in full context, this moment is intended to be sweet and a little bit funny.
 Romantic, even.
 But thanks to the trailer and the memes spawned from it, the audience already knows that this moment is coming, and attempts to stifle small, silly laughs during a somewhat pivotal scene are rendered futile.

 The press cycle for A Star Is Born was so long and drawn out (and exciting, in turn) that of course this clip from the trailer would be memed to infinity and beyond for an entire month leading up to the release of the film.
 Understandably, Lady Gaga fans could not help themselves.
 This was to be her first major film role—how could a fan of Gaga not be so excited to the point where they might attempt to make some viral moments happen out of her debut in the trailer as Ally?
 Parody trailers, GIFs, T-shirts, genre-bending crossover memes, historical references to the three previous iterations of the classic film—all of them gave fans a jolt to go off the deep end and into the galaxy of A Star Is Born memes circulating on social media.